 How is the Federal Reserve System structured?

-The Federal Reserve System was designed to give it a broad perspective on the economy and on economic activity in all parts of the nation.
-It is a federal system, composed of a central, independent governmental agency--the Board of Governors--in Washington, D.C., and 12 regional Federal Reserve Banks, located in major cities throughout the nation.
-These components share responsibility for supervising and regulating certain financial institutions and activities; providing banking services to depository institutions and to the federal government; and ensuring that consumers receive adequate information and fair treatment in their business with the banking system.
+There are three key entities in the Federal Reserve System: the Board of Governors, the Federal Open Market Committee (FOMC), and the 12 Federal Reserve Banks.
+These components share responsibility for supervising and regulating certain financial institutions and activities; providing banking services to depository institutions and to the federal government; and ensuring that consumers receive adequate information and fair treatment in their business with the U.S. banking system.

 Federal Reserve Banks were established by the Congress as the operating arms of the nation’s central banking system.
 Many of the services provided to depository institutions and the federal government by this network of Reserve Banks are similar to services provided by commercial banks and thrift institutions to business customers and individuals.
 However, the Federal Reserve Banks do not provide banking services, including accounts, to individuals.